aioz-ai/FedEFM/README.md

 ## Description

 Implementation of our paper [FedEFM: Federated Endovascular Foundation Model with Unseen Data]().
+More information can be found on [our page](https://aioz-ai.github.io/FedEFM/).

 ## Table of Contents
   * [Description](#description)